 True to his philosophy, Epicurus claimed to spend the last few days of life in pleasure, despite all the physical pain he was in.
 According to his Letter to Idomeneus, “I write this letter to you on a happy day to me.
 Sadly, it’s also the last day of my life.
 I beg you to take care of the children of Metrodorus , in a way worthy of devotion to me, and to philosophy”.

 Here, we see one of Epicurus’ techniques for obtaining happiness even in the most miserable situation.
 Therefore, instead of dwelling on the pain, recollect a moment in the past when you were most happy.
 Through enough training of the mind, you’ll be able to achieve such vividness of imagination.
 In fact, an imagination so powerful you can relive these experiences and happiness.

-Psychiatrist Victor Frankl perfectly illustrated this idea.
-Victor is a Viennese psychiatrist who suffered four years in various concentration camps, including Auschwitz.
+Psychiatrist Viktor Frankl perfectly illustrated this idea.
+Viktor is a Viennese psychiatrist who suffered four years in various concentration camps, including Auschwitz.
 Likewise, he wrote that one of the few things that gave him a feeling of happiness was drawing.
 Back then, he drew an image of his beloved wife and had imaginary conversations with her.

 Lastly, as he wrote, “My mind clung to my wife’s image.
 I imagine it with an uncanny acuteness.
 I heard her answering me, saw her smile, her frank and encouraging look.
 Real or not, her look was then more luminous than the sun which was beginning to rise”.